akankshalksingh/Analysing-Movie-Data-using-SQL/README.md

 7. Implement payment monitoring systems and maximum payment processing restrictions to minimize the future risk of fraud by staff.
 Provide the average and maximum payment processed.
 8. Obtain a better understanding of the customer base by providing a list of all customer identification values with a count of rentals they have made all-time, with the highest volume customers listed at the top.

+### Running the project:

+1 -- MySQL Workbench or similar is needed.
+2 -- Use the "create_mavenmovies.sql" database file to read data to the project script.